FLIP (FLP) Price Tops $0.0122

 Buying and Selling FLIP

-It is usually not possible to purchase alternative cryptocurrencies such as FLIP directly using U.S. dollars.
-Investors seeking to trade FLIP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as FLIP directly using U.S. dollars.
+Investors seeking to trade FLIP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FLIP using one of the aforementioned exchanges.

 Receive News & Updates for FLIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.